Jack C. Walton: Mayor of Oklahoma City

 In 1917 Walton was elected Oklahoma City's Commissioner of Public Works.
 Two years later Walton, known for very active campaigning and bringing a jazz band to his events, was elected as the Mayor of Oklahoma City in 1919.
 However Walton was not popular amongst Oklahoma City journalists who viewed him as a political upstart.

 As Mayor, he launched a "Purity Squad" campaign against crime in the city and struggled with the city commission over control of the Oklahoma City Police Department throughout his term.

 While Mayor, Walton had his first run-in with the rising Ku Klux Klan.
 On July 19, 1921, Walton declared that he had information that fifty per cent of the members of the Oklahoma City police department belonged to the Ku Klux Klan.
-Welton directed Chief Glitsch to investigate and to discharge every police officer who did not resign immediately from the Klan.
-On July 24, Mayor Welton was called on the telephone, and was told: “We warn you to lay off the Ku Klux Klan, or we will have to wait on you.”
+Walton directed Chief Glitsch to investigate and to discharge every police officer who did not resign immediately from the Klan.
+On July 24, Mayor Walton was called on the telephone, and was told: “We warn you to lay off the Ku Klux Klan, or we will have to wait on you.”
 The mayor paid no attention to the warning, and the investigation went ahead.

 In January 1922, Walton supported striking meat packers in the city by refusing to provide Oklahoma City Police Department protection to businesses with striking workers and providing food for striking workers.
 After the Lynching of Jake Brooks he denounced attempts to declare martial law in the city by James B. A. Robertson.
 His efforts earned him the support of the Socialist Party of Oklahoma, the Farmer-Labor Reconstruction League, and other farmer and labor organizations.